 Self-care deficit related to withdrawal, panic anxiety, perceptual or cognitive impairment, evidenced by difficulty in carrying out tasks associated with hygiene, dressing, grooming, eating and toileting.

 Objective: Patient will demonstrate ability to meet self-care needs independently.

-Interventions Rationale (a) Provide assistance with self-care needs as Patient safety and comfort are nursing required.
-Some patients who are severely priorities. withdrawn may require total care. (b) Encourage client to perform independently Independent accomplishment and as many activities as possible.
-Provide reinforcement enhance self-esteem and positive reinforcement for independent promote repetition of desirable accomplishments. behaviour. (c) Creative approaches may need to be used To ensure that self-care needs are met. with the client who is not eating because he is suspicious of being poisoned (e.g. allow client to open own canned or packaged foods, etc.).
-If elimination needs are not being met, establish structured schedule to help the client fulfill these needs until he is able to do so independently.
+Interventions Rationale

+(a) Provide assistance with self-care Patient safety and comfort are

+needs as required.
+Some patients nursing priorities.

+who are severely withdrawn may

+require total care.

+(b) Encourage client to perform Independent accomplishment and

+independently as many activities as reinforcement enhance self-esteem

+possible.
+Provide positive and promote repetition of desirable

+reinforcement for independent behaviour.

+accomplishments.

+(c) Creative approaches may need to To ensure that self-care needs are

+be used with the client who is not met.

+eating because he is suspicious of

+being poisoned (e.g. allow client to

+open own canned or packaged foods,

+etc).
+If elimination needs are not

+being met, establish structured

+schedule to help the client fulfill

+these needs until he is able to do so

+independently.